ogliko/patchseq-autorecon/README.md

 ***Volumetric data generation***

-Matlab functions and scripts to generate volumetric labels from manual traces using a topology preserving fast marching algorithm.
+Matlab functions and scripts to generate volumetric labels from manual traces using a topology preserving fast marching algorithm are in the `volumetric_labeling` section of this repository.
 Original github repo [here](https://github.com/rhngla/topo-preserve-fastmarching).

 ***Segmentation***